logicalclocks/hops-examples/spark/README.md

 **MainClass** is io.hops.examples.spark.kafka.StreamingExample

 **Topics** are provided via the HopsWorks Job UI.
-User checks the *Kafka* box and provides the topic names as comma separated value.When consuming from multiple topics using a single Spark directStream, all topics must use the same Avro schema.
+User checks the *Kafka* box and selects the topics from the drop-down menu.
+When consuming from multiple topics using a single Spark directStream, all topics must use the same Avro schema.
 Create a new directStream for topic(s) that use different Avro schemas.

 ## Example: